chenjoshua7/Urban_Land_Cover_Multiclassification/README.md

 The goal of this thesis is to classify the urban land cover objects in a setting with a high dimensional feature space.
 Thus, we use logistic and multinomial regressions with LASSO and Bayesian model selection.
-Further, we assess the performance of di↵erent clustering methods in di↵erentiating the actual number of clusters that correspond to our nine types of land cover.
+Further, we assess the performance of different clustering methods in differentiating the actual number of clusters that correspond to our nine types of land cover.
 This thesis proceeds with a summary of related work and the data used.
 Then we use regression and unsupervised learning and finally discuss our methodology and findings.